Vujas-Eteph/LazyXMem/README.md

 - **Results:** Initial results are promising, showing performance and robustness gains through pseudo-corrections alone, and significant improvement with minimal user annotation (1.05% of the dataset).

 ### 📰 News:
+- Latest version of the paper is available on arXiv
 - Publishing the code
 - Our paper got accepted at ACCV 2024!
 See you in Hanoi 🤗